logo

 Processed meat increases the risk of dementia and accelerates cognitive aging

-Replacing with nuts and legumes reduces risk
+Substituting with nuts and legumes reduces the risk

-Kwon Soon-il Reporter
+Reporter Kwon Soon-il

 1